2019 Call for Applications - CIHR Tier 2 Canada Research Chairs

-As required by the CRC program, Université Laval has published an Equity, Diversity and Inclusion Action Plan (PDF, French only) with a view to increasing the representation of women, persons with disabilities, and members of visible minorities among Canada Research Chairholders at our institution.
+Université Laval has published in 2018 a revised version of the Equity, Diversity and Inclusion Action Plan with a view to increasing the representation of women, persons with disabilities, members of visible minorities as well as Indigenous peoples among Canada Research Chairholders at our institution.

 Faculties can submit applications for current Université Laval professors or outside candidates.

 Applicants for Tier 1 chairs must be full professors or associate professors who are close to obtaining tenure.